 - Configure the router with Surfshark VPN

-Why you need a VPN on your router
+Why do you need a VPN on your router

 Firstly, we recommend deciding if you really need a VPN on your router.
 It might be a pretty handy solution in situations where the usual VPN connection method is not available.
 The most common case is Smart TVs and gaming consoles that do not have native VPN support, and the Surfshark app can not be installed.
 In such a case, you can set up a VPN on the router, and all connected devices will automatically get VPN access.